Spend less on what you don't care about, enjoy more of what you do.

-If you’re on a SVR (standard variable rate) mortgage but have no plans to move home in the next few years, you may wish to consider whether switching to a fixed-term deal could be right for you.
+If you have no plans to move in the next few years and you’re currently on a SVR (standard variable rate) mortgage or are coming to the end of a Fixed rate, you may wish to consider if switching to a fixed-term deal.
 At the time of writing, mortgage interest rates are currently at, or near, all-time lows, so now might be a good time to secure locking in those rates with a 2-, 3- 5- or even 10-year fix if you know you plan to stay put in your current property.
 A fixed-term agreement gives you the peace of mind that your rates won’t unexpectedly rise if interest rates do.

 When recently shopping for a new mortgage deal, I used Habito.
 They’re ‘whole of market’, meaning they compare many different lenders to try and find you the best deal.
 Because they operate wholly online, it’s extremely convenient for consumers while also enabling them to offer a fee-free service, claiming their costs from the lender instead of you (or both).
 When I remortgaged I was able to find a deal through Habito where not only was the interest rate highly competitive, but the lender paid my legal fees and gave me £500 cashback on completion.
 All while I paid zero fees to Habito themselves.